Andrew Bailey on Brexit

 Sources8

-Brexit will weigh on UK economy for foreseeable future, BoE's Bailey says
+Brexit to weigh on UK economy for foreseeable future, BoE's Bailey says

 UK Economy Will Adjust to Brexit Shock Over Time, Bailey Says

-Brexit impact on UK economy negative for foreseeable
+Brexit impact on UK economy 'negative for foreseeable future,' Bailey says

 * This is not an exhaustive list of sources.